FishyG/EsPMI/README.md

 To compile the app for the ESP32 you can either use Espressif's idf extension for Visual Studio Code or install esp-idf standalone.
 This app was built using IDF version: v5.2-dev-703-gefe919275e.

 1. Make sure you already built the web interface (check for the *dist* folder)
-2. Build and flash the app using vsCode
+2. Build and flash the app using vsCode (I added the .bin file for an esp32 so you don't need to rebuild the app if you just want to test it)